Out of State DUI in California

-Let Us Help You Defend Your Driving Rights
+Let Our Los Angeles Attorney Defend Your Driving Rights

 California gets a lot of visitors every year, particularly during the summer.
 When tourists come to visit, some of them do get stopped and arrested for driving under the influence (DUI) if an officer suspects them of being inebriated.
 However, if you’re from out of town, you may not know what to expect if you have been charged with DUI because all states have slightly different laws and penalties for the same charge.

-If you’re from out of state and are facing a DUI charge, let us help.
-Our skilled Los Angeles DUI attorney has more than 15 years of experience helping people fight their criminal charges.
+If you’re from out of state and are facing a DUI charge or a California resident facing out of state DUI charges, let us help.
+Our skilled Los Angeles DUI attorney has more than 24 years of experience helping people fight their criminal charges.
 Let us see what we can do for you.

 Call us at (888) 973-0209 to get started on your case today!